| |

-Halloween Themed Cozy Mysteries To Read This Season
+15 Halloween Cozy Mysteries to Read This Season

-Poppy McAllister is a gluten free baker as well as a B&B owner.
-With Halloween approaching she and her Aunt Ginny figured there would trick or treaters and maybe a few pranks going on, but they did not expect for there to be a murder at their property.
+The story focuses on Poppy McAllister, a gluten free baker who runs a bed & breakfast with her Aunt Ginny.
+Halloween is soon approaching and she and Aunt Ginny figured there would be trick or treaters coming to the property.
+They even expected a few pranks.
+But what they did not expect was for there to be a murder.

 On the night of their first dinner, everything goes wrong.
-Not only do they have fighting guests but a very unlikely guest turns up dead.
-Poppy must use her sleuthing skills to collect clues and backstories about every guest on their tours, so that she can figure out who did it… and why.
+They have to deal with squabbling guests, unexpected ghost hunters, and a prominent guest who turns up dead.
+It’s up to Poppy to use her sleuthing skills to collect clues and backstories about everyone on the tours.
+Because if anyone is going to figure who who did it (and why), it’s her.

 So much drama!